joshuagryphon/plastid/docs/source/examples/make_annotation.rst

 Creating custom `BED`_, `GTF2`_, and `GFF3`_ files
 ==================================================

- ..
-TODO : update this document when custom BED columns are supported

 In this tutorial, we describe how to make custom :term:`genome annotations <annotation>` in `BED`_ and `GTF2`_ formats.
 These can then be used as any other annotation file: